jxai/lean-conky-config/README.md

 Colors can be customized through standard Conky settings.

 To make it easy to customize fonts, LCC implements a **named fonts** mechanism.
-Fonts for different elements are defined in the `conky.fonts` variable (not supported by Conky per se).
+Fonts for different elements are defined in the `lcc.fonts` table.

-Check `local.conf.example` to see how colors and fonts can be customized.
-For full reference, dig `conky.conf`.
+Check `local.conf.example` to see how various settings can be customized.
+For a full reference, dig `conky.conf`.

 ## More Information